Explicit Estimators for Loss Tomography: Properties of Composite Likelihood Estimator

 \subsection{Example}

-we use an example to illustrate that composite estimators has an asymptotic variance that is very close to that obtained by (\ref{minc}).
-The setting used by the example is identical to the one presented in \cite{DHPT06}, where $v_k$ has three descendants with a pass rate of $\alpha$ and the pass rate from $v_0$ to $v_k$ is also equal to $\alpha$.
+We use an example to illustrate that a composite estimators has an asymptotic variance that is much closer to that obtained by the MLE than the explicit estimator proposed in \cite{DHPT06}.
+The setting used here is identical to that presented in \cite{DHPT06}, where $v_k$ has three children, numbered 1, 2, 3, with a pass rate of $\alpha$ and the pass rate from $v_0$ to $v_k$ is also equal to $\alpha$.
 Three estimators are considered, which are $A_k(2)$, $A_k(3)$ and (\ref{minc}).
 Note that

 is the same as the explicit estimator proposed in \cite{DHPT06}.
 On the other hand, where

 and We then have $C^E$ that is the $2*|d_k|$ dimensional square covariance matrix in the form of (\ref{covariance}).